Gremlins: Plot

-Lynn and Billy are able to dispatch all the gremlins sans Stripe, who escapes to the local YMCA where he jumps into its swimming pool, spawning an army of gremlins that wreak havoc on Kingston Falls.
-Many locals are injured or outright killed during their rampage, including Deagle.
+The duo are able to dispatch all the gremlins sans Stripe, who escapes to the local YMCA where he jumps into its swimming pool, spawning an army of gremlins that wreak havoc on Kingston Falls.
+Many locals are injured or killed during their rampage, including Deagle.
 The police are helpless in the ordeal, as they too fall victim to the gremlins' mischief.
-After Billy rescues his co-worker and girlfriend, Kate Beringer, when the gremlins attack the bar she works at, and they seek refuge in the bank, the latter discloses that her father went missing on Christmas Eve when she was nine years old, but was then found dead in their house's chimney several days later.
-Planning to surprise his family while portraying Santa Claus, he inadvertently slipped and broke his neck while climbing down the chimney.
-Still suffering from post-traumatic stress disorder due to the incident, Kate confesses how this led to her dislike of the holidays.
+Billy rescues his co-worker and girlfriend, Kate Beringer, when the gremlins invade the bar she works at, and they seek refuge in the bank.
+Kate discloses that her father went missing on Christmas Eve when she was nine years old, but was then found dead in their house's chimney several days later.
+Planning to surprise his family while portraying Santa Claus, he inadvertently slipped and broke his neck while climbing down it.
+Still suffering from post-traumatic stress disorder due to this incident, Kate confesses how it led to her dislike of the holidays.

 The trio find the gremlins gathered in the local movie theater due to morning approaching and set off a natural gas explosion, killing them all except for Stripe, who left the theater earlier to retrieve candy at a Montgomery Ward store across the street.
 They follow Stripe into the store, where he attempts to use a fountain to spawn more gremlins, but Gizmo then opens a nearby skylight, exposing Stripe to sunlight and killing him.

-As the local news reports on the incident, Mr. Wing arrives at the Peltzer house to reclaim Gizmo.
-He scolds the family for their negligence and criticizes Western society for its carelessness with nature.
+In the aftermath, Wing arrives at the Peltzer house to reclaim Gizmo as he scolds the family for their negligence and criticizes Western society for its carelessness with nature.
 However, as he turns to leave, Gizmo, having bonded with Billy, bids him goodbye.
 A compassionate Wing then concedes that Billy may be ready to properly care for him one day.

 Cast

 The film features various cameos from crew members or guests.
-Steven Spielberg cameos as a man riding a recumbent bicycle; Jim McKrell plays Lew Landers; composer Jerry Goldsmith plays a man in a phone booth; Kenneth Tobey plays a smoking gas station attendant; and William Schallert plays Father Bartlett.
-Animator Chuck Jones plays Mr. Jones, Billy's drawing mentor; he would later create the Looney Tunes-centric segments for the sequel, Gremlins 2: The New Batch (1990).
+Steven Spielberg cameos as a man riding a recumbent bicycle; Jim McKrell plays Lew Landers; composer Jerry Goldsmith plays a man in a telephone booth; Kenneth Tobey plays a filling station attendant; and William Schallert plays Father Bartlett.
+Animator Chuck Jones plays Mr. Jones, Billy's drawing mentor; he would later conceive the Looney Tunes-centric segments for the sequel, Gremlins 2: The New Batch (1990).